caolan/async/README.md

 * `paused` - a boolean for determining whether the queue is in a paused state
 * `pause()` - a function that pauses the processing of tasks until `resume()` is called.
 * `resume()` - a function that resumes the processing of queued tasks when the queue is paused.
-* `kill()` - a function that empties remaining tasks from the queue forcing it to go idle.
+* `kill()` - a function that removes the `drain` callback and empties remaining tasks from the queue forcing it to go idle.

 __Example__